Not-TNB/Minecraft-ALU/README.md

 ![image](https://github.com/user-attachments/assets/b5c8bc6f-14ba-472d-bd83-e2ed2df0d1c2) <br>
 > Source: _en.wikipedia.org_; The inputs and outputs of an ALU.
 The desired AU will work similarly but will only be able to perform basic operations.

-My goal for the AU is to have it be able to perform and output the results of the following operations on two signed 8-bit inputs, the operation done controlled by a 3-bit opcode input:
+My goal for the AU is to have it be able to perform and output the results of the following operations on two signed 8-bit inputs, the operation done controlled by a 2-bit opcode input:
 1. Addition (with carry)
 2. Subtraction (with carry/borrow)
-3. Negation (two's complement)
+3. Incrementing
-4. Incrementing
+4. Decrementing

-5. Decrementing
+Additionally it should produce the following outputs:
-Additionally it should produce the following outpuuts:
+1. Integer result $Y$
-1. Carry-out (the carry from addition, the borrow from subtraction or the overflow bit from shifting)
+2. Carry-out $C_{out}$ (the carry from addition, the borrow from subtraction or the overflow bit from shifting)
-2. Zero (whether all bits in the output are 0)
+3. Zero $Z$ (whether all bits in the output are 0)
-3. Negative (whether the output is negative)
+4. Negative $N$ (whether the output is negative)
-4. Overflow (whether the output exceeds the 8-bit range)
+5. Overflow $O_f$ (whether the output exceeds the 8-bit range)
-5. Parity (whether the number of 1 bits in the output is even or odd)
+6. Parity $P$ (whether the number of 1 bits in the output is even or odd)

 <hr>